Achieving College and Career Enrichment Skills for Success

 Our programs are designed to stimulate an interest in Science, Technology, Engineering, and Mathematics (STEM) through Project Based Learning (PBL) activities and that culminate by participating in a competition or showcase of the skills acquired.

 AES provides academic enrichment and educational and supportive services to students in second through twelfth grade that will prepare them for high school, college, and vocational schools.
-Our programming includes The National Society of Black Engineers (NSBE Jr.), Girls Who Code, FIRST and VEX Robotics, we also provide after school STEM enrichment at several Bridgeport Public Schools and in partnership with the City of Bridgeport Lighthouse Program.
+Our programming includes The National Society of Black Engineers (NSBE Jr.), Girls Who Code, FIRST and UB Tech Robotics, Esports, and we also provide after school STEM enrichment for Bridgeport Public Schools.

 Get More Info On Our Virtual Enrichment Program